 Netflix: 42 of the Absolute Best Movies to Watch

-It's a big week of movie additions, including new thriller The Weekend Away, starring Leighton Meester.
+Catch a whole swath of new movie additions this week, including new thriller The Weekend Away.

 More in www.cnet.com